Bernard Walter Lomax: Prominent Figures in the Carrollton Cemeteries

 Bernard Walter Lomax was a Mardi Gras Indian who lived from 1927-1955.
-In 1950 he composed "Shallow Water," a song that is still popular with Mardi Gras Indians many years after his death.
+In 1950 he composed "Shallow Water," a song that is still popular with Mardi Gras Indians today.
 The words "Shallow Water" are repeated to form the chorus of the song by the same name.
-It is easily one of the most recognizable songs that the Mardi Gras Indians sing today.
+It is one of the most recognizable songs that the Mardi Gras Indians sing today.

 Mr. Donald Harrison, Sr., Big Chief of the Guardians of the Flame, stated in a 1991 interview that:

 "My earliest influence was Bernard Lomax, a gentlemen that introduced the song 'Shallow Water.'
 His mother is still alive.
 She lives Uptown.
 She's elderly—she's just like a second mother to me.
 When I started masking in 1949, I was influenced mainly by Bernard Lomax."